SAP-samples/teched2022-AD160/exercises/7_TestingEndToEndScenario/README.md

 11. Depending on your selected actions and the information you have provided at the start of the process, the next task would be to **Approve** the invoice.

     ![Confirmation Form](images/06_ConfirmationForm.png)

 ## Summary

 Congratulations!!!
-You have successfully completed the excercise by connecting your app and process and also tested it End-to-End.
+You have successfully completed the excercise, by connecting your app with process and also tested it End-to-End.

 ![Summary](./images/Summary.png)